-In a recent interview, Neil Parsons, owner of Design Build Pros, was asked about 8 desirable New Jersey home features that many buyers are seeking.
+In a recent interview, Neil Parsons, owner of Design Build Planners, was asked about 8 desirable New Jersey home features that many buyers are seeking.
 These features add value in selling a home and provide comfort and enjoyment for the current owners.
 Below are the items posed to Neil and his thoughts on them with relevance to current homeowner design build remodeling project requests.
 Continue reading

 Having turned 50 this year, I have received much mail regarding membership to the AARP (American Association of Retired Person).
 Even though I am far from being ready for retirement, being AARP eligible is an indicator of aging, at least for me, similar to gray hair and weaker eye sight.
 Getting older is a fact of life and ignoring the reality does not make it go away.